Social Icons

 Directed by Tom George

-Then as these movies go the killer is always the one person you least suspected and when that person decided to reveal themselves and their motive, even that could not draw my sympathy.
-It was at this point that I believe the movie must have had another person take over the writing because the movie delves into disaster hysteria.
-Agatha Christie was shown from no where to be part of the characters and what a bumbling buffoon of a character she w/ as.
-She had no stake or presence in this movie from the start only to show up in the ending with nothing else to do, but just to make things a little more unserious.
-When the movie ends, it feels like you have just been released from some sort of prison and your mind is now allowed to ask, what the heck was this?
+Then, as these movies go, the killer is always the one person you least suspect.
+But when that person decides to reveal themselves and their motive, even that couldn’t draw my sympathy.
+It was at this point that I believe the movie must have had someone else take over the writing because it delves into disaster hysteria.
+Agatha Christie was suddenly shown to be part of the characters, and what a bumbling buffoon of a character she was.
+She had no stake or presence in the movie from the start, only to show up at the end with nothing else to do but make things a little more unserious.

 0 comments: